fingerskier/todd/README.md

    * `ollama pull gemma2:2b-instruct` – lightweight option used for embeddings by default.

 > You can override the defaults with environment variables:
-> * `TODD_GEMINI_MODEL` changes the instruction-tuned model used for text generation.
+> * `TODD_GENERATION_MODEL` changes the instruction-tuned model used for text generation.
-> * `TODD_GEMMA_EMBED_MODEL` changes the model used for embeddings.
+> * `TODD_EMBEDDING_MODEL` changes the model used for embeddings.
 > * `OLLAMA_HOST` points the services to a non-standard Ollama URL (e.g., a different port or remote host).

 ### I/O modules
 * `src/services/models/ollamaClient.js` – minimal HTTP client for Ollama's `/api/generate` and `/api/embeddings` endpoints.
-* `src/services/models/geminiLocal.js` – convenience wrapper for running prompts against the local Gemini/Gemma LLM.
+* `src/services/models/gemmaLocal.js` – convenience wrapper for running prompts against the local Gemma LLM.
 * `src/services/models/gemmaEmbeddings.js` – helper for producing embeddings locally.
+* `src/services/models/modelConfig.js` – centralized defaults and environment variable handling for generation and embedding models.

 ## Features Under Construction